Symmetric Equilibria in Stochastic Timing Games: Equilibria for general symmetric games

 {\it Proof:} In Appendix \ref{app:miscproofs}.

-The idea of these equilibria is virtually pasting the war of attrition that we have on \(\{F\geq L\}\) using the continuous strategies by Theorem \ref{thm:mixedeql} with the preemption equilibria of immediate stopping on \(\{L>F\}\) by extended mixed strategies as in Proposition \ref{prop:eqlL>F}.
+The idea of these equilibria is basically pasting the war of attrition on $\{F\geq L\}$ using the continuous strategies from Theorem \ref{thm:mixedeql} with the preemption equilibria of immediate stopping on $\{L>F\}$ by extended mixed strategies from Proposition \ref{prop:eqlL>F}.
+However, we had to prepare well for doing so, because the precise attrition behavior depends strongly on the continuation payoffs, resp.\ when preemption starts.

-By the upper-semi-continuity of Assumption \ref{asm:payoffs}\,\ref{LFusc}, it is during attrition feasible for the players to coordinate on a future continuation equilibrium with payoffs \(\max(F_\cdot,M_\cdot)\).
-Then there will be no predictable drop in payoffs from setting off preemption.
-The corresponding equilibrium payoffs are
+By the upper-semi-continuity of Assumption \ref{asm:payoffs}\,\ref{LFusc}, it feasible during attrition that the players coordinate on a future continuation equilibrium with payoffs $\max(F,M)$.
+Then there will be no predictable drop in payoffs from starting preemption.
+The corresponding symmetric equilibrium payoffs are given by

-with \(\tau^\vartheta=\inf\{t\geq\vartheta\mid L_t>F_t\text{ or }M_t>F_t\}\) for any \(\vartheta\in\T\).
+with $\tau^\vartheta=\inf\{t\geq\vartheta\mid L_t>F_t\text{ or }M_t>F_t\}$ for any $\vartheta\in\T$.

-While the endpoint condition \(\Delta G^\vartheta_i(M-F)\geq 0\) at \(\tau^\vartheta\) is now replaced by the preemption continuation equilibria, we still need to ensure the second one, \(\Delta G^\vartheta_i(M-F)\leq 0\) at \(\tau^{G,\vartheta}_i(1)\); the cap \(\tau^\vartheta\wedge\inf\{t\geq\vartheta\mid M_t>F_t\}\) works generally, but there may also be alternative choices in more specific cases.
+Whereas the endpoint condition $\Delta G_i^\vartheta(M-F)\geq 0$ at $\tau^\vartheta$ is now replaced by the preemption continuation equilibria, we still need to ensure the second one, $\Delta G_i^\vartheta(M-F)\leq 0$ at $\tau_i^\vartheta$; imposing the cap $\tau^\vartheta\wedge\inf\{t\geq\vartheta\mid M_t>F_t\}$ works in general, but there may also be alternative choices in more specific cases.
 The proof of Theorem \ref{thm:symeql} relies of course on those of Theorem \ref{thm:mixedeql} and Proposition \ref{prop:eqlL>F}.
 The main issue is that the former was formulated in a reduced setting with ``standard'' mixed strategies, so we establish a formal relation to the present setting with extended mixed strategies.